 The decision on whether the above criteria are met (and a Type I IEPR exclusion is appropriate) is the responsibility of the MVD Commander.
 Additional factors the MVD Commander might consider include in deciding if an exclusion is appropriate include, but are not limited to: Hydrograph/period of flooding, warning time, depth of flooding, velocity of flooding, nature of area protected, and population protected.
 A Type I IEPR, including SAR, is anticipated at this time.
 This conclusion will be reevaluated and confirmed throughout the study as new information is gathered.
 It is anticipated a Type II IEPR will be needed on design and implementation documentation due to the current assessment of the life safety risk.
 The RP will be updated at the completion of the Feasibility Phase to reflect the documentation, written response format, dissemination of any Type II IEPR Review Report, USACE Responses and other materials to the internet.

-b.
+- b.
 Products to Undergo Type I IEPR.
 The Draft Feasibility Report and technical appendices will be reviewed.
-Planning and engineering models will be reviewed for how they were applied to the project and contributed to decisions made throughout the planning process.
+Planning and engineering models will be reviewed for how they were applied to the project and contributed to decisions made throughout the planning process. - c.

-c.
 Required Type I IEPR Panel Expertise.
+The IEPR will focus on the formulation of the FRM plan.
+The review panel will be composed of individuals with expertise in riverine systems, surface water hydraulics and hydrology, and geotechnical engineering.

-IEPR Panel Members/Disciplines Expertise Required The Frequencies Danel Member should be seen to be seen Economics The Economics Panel Member should have extensive experience in evaluating and conducting economic analyses for FRM feasibility studies.
+IEPR Panel Members/Disciplines Expertise Required Economics The Economics Panel Member should have extensive experience in evaluating and conducting economic analyses for FRM feasibility studies.
 Environmental The environmental reviewer should have expertise in NEPA evaluations and documentation, Clean Water Act compliance, Fish and Wildlife Coordination Act, and Endangered Species Act.
 The reviewer should also have experience in developing Environmental Assessments in support of FRM studies.
 Civil Engineering The Civil Engineering reviewer should have extensive experience in the design and construction of levees, toe drainage structures, cut-off walls, and closure structures related to FRM.
-Hydraulic Engineering The hydraulic engineering reviewer should have expertise in FRM study formulation and alternative evaluation in large riverine environments.
+Hydraulic Engineering The hydraulic engineering reviewer should have expertise in FRM study formulation and alternative evaluation in large riverine environments, as well as certification or expertise with compliance on ECB 2016-25 Climate Change Adaptation.
 Geotechnical Engineering The geotechnical engineering reviewer should have extensive experience in evaluation of FRM structures evaluation of the seepage through earthen embankments and underseepage through the foundation of the FRM structures, including dam and levee embankments, floodwalls, closure structures, and in settlement evaluation of the structure.

-d.
+- d.
 Documentation of Type I IEPR.
 The IEPR panel will be selected and managed by an Outside Eligible Organization (OEO) per EC 1165-2-214, Appendix D. Panel comments will be compiled by the OEO and should address the adequacy and acceptability of the economic, engineering and environmental methods, models, and analyses used.
 IEPR comments should generally include the same four key parts as described for ATR comments in Section 4.c. above.
-The OEO will prepare a final Review Report that will accompany the publication of the final decision document and shall:
+The OEO will prepare a final Review Report that will accompany the publication of the final decision document and shall: - disclose the names of the reviewers, their organizational affiliations, and include a short paragraph on both the credentials and relevant experiences of each reviewer; - include the charge to the reviewers; - describe the nature of their review and their findings and conclusions; and include a verbatim copy of each reviewer's comments (either with or without specific attributions), or represent the views of the group as a whole, including any disparate and dissenting views.